HaozheWu/project-lab01-new-group-1/docs/deliverable01.md

 git fetch
 git checkout f/deliverable01
 ```

-Please consider using feature branches for individual work and using
-pull requests back into `f/deliverable02` as a workflow to coordinate
-between team members.
-Make them SMALL, focused and merge them often.

-## Git Branch on The Terminal

 In addition, you might want a script similar to the following
 to easily tell you which branch you are on